-- Eligibility - all doctors who meet the specified criteria for each seat are eligible to stand and vote in these elections.
-The criteria will be specified in the elections section below.
+- Eligibility - all doctors who are BMA members and meet the specified criteria for each seat are eligible to stand and vote in these elections.
+The criteria will be specified in the section below when elections are open.

 - Seats/term - every year, elections for three seats on PFC take place for a one-session term.

 - Timeline - the nomination period opens a month before ARM, and voting closes a few days after ARM.

 - Eligibility - all BMA members can stand for election but only ARM delegates can vote.

 The election section below is kept up to date with details about any running elections, so make sure you keep checking it throughout the year.